What's the Difference Between Epidural and Spinal Anesthesia?

 Skin covers the spinous processes and there is a variable amount of fat and subcutaneous (under the skin) tissue underneath.
 Beneath the subcutaneous tissue is a ligament that runs up and down from the top to bottom of the spinal column, the supraspinous ligament.
 Next, the interspinous ligament binds the spinal bones together while allowing flexibility.

 The ligamentum flavum is the last tough layer encountered before the epidural space.
-This ligament is very tough and we can feel this ligament 'grab' the needle, in many cases.
+This ligament is very tough and we can feel this ligament "grab" he needle, in many cases.

 The Loss of Resistance Technique of Epidural Anesthesia